-Fee refunds for students who withdraw from school or drop classes by the deadline for class add/drop will be automatically calculated at the District Information Technology Center.
-Refunds will be processed every two weeks after add/drop deadline of the semester.
-Fee payments made by credit card through InSite will be refunded to the same credit card used for payment.
+Fee refunds for students who withdraw from school or drop classes by the deadline for class add/drop will be automatically calculated at the District Accounting Department.
+Refund checks for complete or partial withdrawals from school will be processed after the first two weeks of instruction.
+Refund checks will be mailed to the student address on file in the college Admissions Office.
+If the student paid by credit card on InSite, the refund will be processed as a credit to the credit card.